webignition/bas-spec/docs/tutorial-terminology.rst

 Page Models
 -----------

 The tests you create are performed against specific pages.

-Each page has a URL (somewhat useful if we want to go to the page in browser) and have some elements with which we want to interact.
+Each page has a URL and has some elements with which we want to interact.

 We want to check if certain text labels are as they should be, we want to click links and buttons and we want to enter text into forms.